 A graduate student enrolling for nine or more credits is assessed full-time fees.
 Students with graduate appointments are required to register for a minimum of 12 or 15 graduate hours, as described in the Financial Aid section of the Graduate catalog.
+For further information, please visit the following website: www.catalogs.ohio.edu/content.php?catoid=55&navoid=4216#registration-info